 This is the most challenging and well known hiking trail in Acadia National Park with an exposed and almost vertical 1,000 foot climb up the east face of Champlain Mountain.
 The trail is only recommended for physically fit and experienced hikers who have no fear of heights.
-The Precipice parking area is at the base of the Precipice cliff on the east side of Mount Desert Island about 1 mile north of the Schooner Head entrance fee station on the Park Loop Road.
+The Precipice parking area is at the base of the Precipice cliff on the east side of Mount Desert Island about 1 mile north of the Schooner Head entrance fee station on the Park Loop Road (before arriving at the entrance station).
 We suggest that you do not hike this trail alone and that you verify weather conditions before the climb.

 In 2006, there were a series of earthquakes that caused many rockslides on Champlain Mountain.
 As a result, the Precipice and the East Face Champlain Trails had to be closed until necessary repairs to stone staircases, iron rungs and handrails, and tread sections could be completed.
 The Precipice was reopened on August 16, 2007 whereas the East Face Champlain Trail was not opened until the summer of 2008.

 Acadia National Park